XueyanZhang/perses-rust-artifacts/README.md

 We have also shipped a script, `/opt/scripts/reduce-all`, for running the reduction experiments on all files in the dataset.
 This script places a trace of the output of running the reducers in `/output`; we recommend that you bind-mount `/output` to a directory outside of Docker.
 The script `./launch.sh <directory>` will do this for you.
+Again, `/opt/scripts/reduce-all` takes a mandatory number of threads of parallelism as its first argument; we ran the tests with 6 cores.

 To run more experiments, you can re-use the machinery in `reduce-file` with your own Rust source files.
 You only need to add the following header to the top of your source file: